-As in our task rule-reversals occur in the absence of an overt cue, at the boundary between blocks, expert mice usually take a few trials ( $\leq$ 7, Supplementary Figs. 1g,h) to compute that reward contingencies have flipped and to update their reward collection strategy accordingly.
-This raises the question of whether cortical bulbar feedback activity mirrors the perceived current reward-rule, and thus lags in updating in a similar manner as the animal's behavior performance.
-Indeed, we found signatures of such representational leakage in the cortical feedback bouton ensemble activity: post rule-reversal events, ensemble feedback activity characteristic to the previous block persisted for several trials (Fig. 4a).
-This was also reflected at the level of individual bouton responses across trials (Fig. 4b).
+As in our task rule-reversals occur in the absence of an overt cue, at the boundary between blocks, expert mice usually take a few trials ( $\leq$ 7, Supplementary Fig. 1i, j) to compute that reward contingencies have flipped and to update their reward collection strategy accordingly.
+This raises the question of whether cortical bulbar feedback activity mirrors the perceived current reward rule, and thus lags in updating in a manner similar to the animal's behavior performance.
+Indeed, we found signatures of such representational leakage in the cortical feedback bouton ensemble activity: post rule-reversal events, ensemble feedback activity characteristic to the previous block persisted for several trials (Fig. 5a).